 Family: Fagaceae (Beech)

-Characteristics: The 7 inch long leaves are elongated, tear-shaped, prominently serrated, and dark green.
+Characteristics: The 7-inch-long leaves are elongated, tear-shaped, prominently serrated, and dark green.
 In the fall, leaves turn yellow to golden brown.
 This tree produces insignificant yellow-green flowers that appear as catkins.
-The oval brown acorns are encased in scaly cups that cover ⅔ of the acorn.
+The oval brown acorns are encased in scaly cups that cover part of the acorn.
 Bark is gray to black, deeply ridged, and has a cork-like appearance.
 When young, this tree is pyramidal in shape and it becomes rounded to broad rounded with age.
 It grows 35-45 feet high and wide.